 Ultimately, we’re deploying 20th Century business models to confront 21st Century problems.
-A new organisational maturity is required based on redefining and reimagining the way we do business – leadership, creativity, stakeholder engagement, environment, political impact, technology – that culminate together to redefine ORGANISATIONAL SUSTAINABILITY.
+A new organisational maturity is required based on redefining and reimagining the way we do business – leadership, creativity, stakeholder engagement, environment, political impact, technology – that culminate together to redefine TRANSITION EXCELLENCE.
 If we are to achieve our goals of a prosperous and sustainable future, one that our future generations can enjoy in peace and harmony, immediate and focussed action is required and we at Lighthouse Futures are ready to support and empower organisations who share this commitment.

 Before you determine your Transition compass, you need to know where you’re starting from.
 It’s here we acknowledge the true state of our operating environment, one with intersecting and potential conflicting elements including the emergence of pandemics, climate change, social media, resource degradation, disengagement and mental health deterioration in the workplace.
 We help to place you on a chart using pictures, sensemaking tools and data foraging.